 Global share markets have experienced considerable volatility since the global financial crisis, although there have been bouts of stronger returns.
-Volatility has been driven by factors including the pace of global economic growth, ongoing concerns over government debt levels in Europe and the US, political change and the election cycle.
+Volatility has been driven by factors including the impacts of COVID-19 and associated supply chain issues and the Russian invasion of Ukraine.

 These factors have flowed into the Australian share market where a number of home grown issues have also created volatility.

-These include stilted economic growth, cautious business sentiment, question marks about China's economic growth, the continued strength of the Australian dollar and political uncertainty.
+These include increased inflation, rising interest rates and political uncertainty.